wxjiao/Is-ChatGPT-A-Good-Translator/README.md

 ### Human Analysis
-We ask three annotators to identify the errors in the translation outputs (Wang et al., 2022a), including under-translation (i.e., Und-Trans), over-translation (i.e., Ove-Trans), and mis-translation (i.e., Mis-Trans).
+We ask three annotators to identify the errors in the translation outputs, including under-translation, over-translation, and mis-translation.
 Based on the translation errors, the annotators rank the translation outputs of Google, ChatGPT and GPT-4 accordingly, with 1 as the best system and 3 as the worst.
 - [x] ChatGPT makes more over-translation errors and mis-translation errors than Google Translate, tending to generate hallucinations.
 - [x] GPT-4 makes the least errors and is ranked 1st though its BLEU score is lower than that of Google Translate.